cdondrup/petri_net/README.md

 ```

-It is kept as simple as possible by extending `pnp_kb.external_knowledge_base` which provides all the technical funsitonality for communication etc. The user only has to implement two methods: query and update.
-You can see an example implementation above that simple staroes any value that comes in in update as a memeber variable and then retrieves and returns it in the query method.
+It is kept as simple as possible by extending `pnp_kb.external_knowledge_base` which provides all the technical functionality for communication etc. The user only has to implement two methods: `query` and `update`.
+You can see an example implementation above that simply stores any value that comes in in `update` as a member variable and then retrieves and returns it in the `query` method.
 The methods are called via the functionality of the RPN Action Servers described above and should be relatively self-explanatory.

 ### Petri-Net Definition